xrdocs/programmability/_tutorials/pyats-series-install-and-use-pyats.md

 ### Operating System

 It rusn in a Linux and Linux-like environments, such as Ubuntu, CentOS, Fedora and macOS.

-The pyATS ecosystem does **not** support Windows.
+The pyATS ecosystem does **not** support Windows.{: .notice--info}

 ### Python version

 As of January 2021, it requires Python version between 3.5 and 3.8.

-Version 3.9 is NOT yet supported.
+Python version 3.9 is NOT yet supported.{: .notice--info}

 ![pyats_ready.png]({{site.baseurl}}/images/pyats_ready.png){: .align-center}